 In general, the main difference between climate vs weather has to do with space and time.
 Climate refers to atmospheric conditions of a large region measured over a long-term period while weather refers to atmospheric conditions of a certain area measured over a short-term period.

 The atmospheric conditions, (temperature, pressure, humidity, sunshine, wind, rain, etc.), of a region measured over a long-period of time, (usually 30+years).

 Atmospheric conditions of a certain place and time (usually hours-10 days)

 The Köppen climate classification

 The Köppen climate classification divides climates into five main climate groups, with each group being divided based on seasonal precipitation and temperature patterns.
 The five main groups are A (tropical), B (dry), C (temperate), D (continental), and E (polar).

 Yes.
-The body of evidence collected by thousands of studies conducted by countries all over the world including the data that has been collected by weather satellites, ice core samples, ocean buoys, etc.. have the scientific community conclude definitively that rapid climate change is indeed happening and there is a 95% probability that it is being caused by human activity.
-Although it is common for scientists to debate on the specific details, there is surprising agreement on the reality that it is happening.
+The body of evidence collected by thousands of studies conducted by countries all over the world including the data that has been collected by weather satellites, ice core samples, ocean buoys, and more, have the scientific community conclude definitively that rapid climate change is indeed happening and there is a 95% probability that it is being caused by human activity.
+There is overwhelming agreement in the scientific community on the reality that it is happening.

 “Scientific evidence for warming of the climate system is unequivocal.”